unoun/hugo-phlat-theme/README.md

 Phlat was designed and built by [Nic Raboy](https://www.nraboy.com) in San Francisco, California.

 If you like this theme let me know!
 You can reach me easiest on Twitter at [@nraboy](https://www.twitter.com).

+## License

+This theme is released under the MIT license.
+For more information read the [License](LICENSE.md).